CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 1.1: Harden the Windows 10 VM by Restricting the Source IP Addresses that can connect to it via RDP </h3>

 - Once the VM is created, navigate to its Network settings select the RDP rule configured in its Network Security Group ruleset.
-  - Change the allowed source IP addresses from any to "My IP address" to restrict the connection to only your current IP address
+  - Change the allowed source IP addresses from any to "My IP address" to restrict the RDP connection to only originate from your current IP address
   - Or you could select "IP Addresses" and specify an IP address(s) that you would like to connect from.

 ![image](https://github.com/user-attachments/assets/8364fb65-a882-462e-8d9c-7a6a87073f5c)